igorcferreira/igorcferreira.github.io/usalondon.md

 Something that was mentioned some times: Food!

-As a Brazilian, what shocked my the most when coming here was the food (MY GOD, how I miss the Brazilian “rodízios”!
+As a Brazilian, what shocked me the most when coming here was the food (MY GOD, how I miss the Brazilian “rodízios”!
 All of them: Japanese, Barbecue, Pizza, Pastel).

 Yes!
 The Chinese food is terrible!